solyarisoftware/dialogs/README.md

                       +---------------+  +--------------------+
 ```

+### Dialogs Taxonomy

+> TODO: think about it.

+## Performance vs Intelligence trade-off
-## There is a Natural Language Processing here ?

-Nope.
-The state-machine implementation of a dialog is real a dump / imperative / robotic way to conceive a dialog with a human, and there is not a real 'deep' understanding or learning.
-In the dialog analyzed here as example, the understaning/interpretation is 'delgated' inside the `Item::interpret` method inside the add_item state mathod.
-The understaning of a product item, inserted by user, is delegated to this interpret method.
+There is some Natural Language Understanding in this scenario ?
+The state-machine implementation of a dialog is a dump / imperative / 'robotic' way to conceive a dialog with a human, and there is not a real 'deep' understanding or learning.
+Pretty true, I admit.
+In the dialog analyzed here as example, the semantic understanding/interpretation is 'delgated' inside the `Item::interpret` method on the `add_item `state method.
+The understanding of a product item, inserted by user, is delegated to this interpret method.

+>**There is no any (artificial) intelligence in this dialog system framework, I admit, but the trade-off is simplicity (short simple fast interactions are very important for a business service supplyed by a chatbot upon an instant messagimg app.
+Speed performance and focus on target goal (to supply a specific domain service with a deterministic dialog)!**

 ### User interaction means Supervisioned Learning for free